Yeamy/RESTlite/README-EN.md

     }
 }
 ```
-note: @Inject only work in @RESTfulResource, and constructor/static-method of singleton must with no parameter.
+note: @Inject only work in @RESTfulResource, and constructor/static-method must with no parameter.

 **For field:**
 create field of @RESTfulResource with @Inject, create singleton by default: